Youssefachouri/resources/en/about_statistics.md

 <h2>Why QR Code Scan Statistics Are Important</h2>

-<p>If you generate a dynamic QR code on <a href="#pro">ScanMeFindMe Pro</a>, you'll be able to track key metrics that help in your marketing effort.</p>
+<p>If you generate a dynamic QR code on <a href="#pro">ScanMeFindMe Pro</a>, you'll be able to track key metrics that can help with your marketing.</p>

 <p>Rather than merely distributing marketing materials with QR codes,
     you'll want to monitor engagement indicators like how many people are accessing a landing page via QR code.
     Or if a particular campaign is reaching its audience in major cities. </p>

 <p>Without dynamic QR codes, you will have no idea if you're reaching the target audience or on the right track
     with conversion goals.
-You'll need to gather relevant statistics from <a href="#about:product">dynamic QR codes</a> and use them to improvise the campaign.</p>
+You'll need to gather relevant statistics from <a href="#about:product">dynamic QR codes</a> and use them to improve the campaign.</p>

 <p>QR code statistics show you what's working on your campaign and what's not.
 You'll know if you need a more
     intriguing design or a revamp in the overall strategy for better conversion from the numbers and charts. </p>